September 2021

 Equal weights of ethane and hydrogen are mixed in an empty vessel at 25 degree celsius.
 Calculate the fraction of the total pressure exerted by hydrogen.

-Let x g of each gas is mixed.
-Molar mass of ethane = 30 g/mol Molar mass of hydrogen = 2 g/mol Mole = Given mass/Molar mass Moles of ethane = (x/30) mol Moles of hydrogen = (x/2) mol So, the fraction of total pressure exerted by hydrogen
+Last Updated on September 24, 2022 by Chirag Gupta Let x g of each gas is mixed.
+Molar mass of ethane = 30 g/mol Molar mass of hydrogen = 2 g/mol Mole = Given mass/Molar mass Moles of ethane = (x/30) mol Moles of hydrogen = (x/2) mol

 Equal weights of ethane and hydrogen are mixed in an empty vessel at 25 degree celsius.
 Calculate the fraction of the total pressure exerted by hydrogen.
 Read More »